vassilux/odin/README.md

 musicclass = default
 eventwhencalled = yes

-Imporatn thing that provide joinempty = yes queue's parameter for leave the new incomming into the queue on waiting.
+Important thing that provide joinempty = yes queue's parameter for leave the new incomming into the queue on waiting.

 ### Installation